 The multiple tiers on the pavilion of a traditional princess tend to make these designs not great for low RI material like beryl.
 Therefore, simplifying the pavilion was key to getting good performance from this new design.

-Another important aspect that I wanted was a design that would not have an over powering light return.
-Because having a very high light return tends to wash out lightly saturated colors, like Beryls.
-One of the things that I find works well in light saturation stones is to use light and dark reflections to make the stone look darker.
-Notice that the light return on this design is 79.6%.
-I have purposely set the crown deep, it helps with weight retention and improves color.
+Another important aspect for this design was ensuring the light return wasn't overpowering, since a very high light return tends to wash out lightly saturated colors in stones like beryls.
+I've found that using light and dark reflections in lightly saturated stones helps them look darker.
+Note that the Mistress has a light return of 79.6%.
+I purposely set the crown deep.
+It helps with weight retention and improves color.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler

 Blue Ribbon: Faceting Design Diagram

 Straight Sides: Faceting Design Diagram

 Button Up: Faceting Design Diagram

 Spurrite Value, Price, and Jewelry Information